dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 The specification uses hosts and not origins as the scheme must always be "https://".
 Unless a custom port is in use, the host field is the same as the hostname (e.g. "example.com").
 If the host field starts with "*.", then any subdomain will match, as will the domain that follows the "*." prefix.
-So, "*.example.com" is satisified by both "sub.example.com" and "example.com."
+So, "*.example.com" is satisfied by both "sub.example.com" and "example.com."

-If the optional paths field is specified, the for URL-based APIs (those where messages are passed via page loads, as opposed to postMessage requests), the path of the URL to which the resposne will be sent must match one of the paths.
+If the optional `paths` field is specified, for URL-based APIs (those where messages are passed via page loads, as opposed to postMessage requests), the path of the URL to which the response will be sent must match one of the paths.
 Path specifications may end in "*", in which case the path must start with the prefix before the "*".
 For example, "https://example.com/iamgroot" satisfies path "/iam\*".
 All paths must start with a "/" per web specifications, but if you forget to include the "/" the validator will assume you intended to include it.

-If the `allow` clause is not satisified, the DiceKeys app must not send the response (unless it is allowed by `androidPackagePrefixesAllowed`, below).
+If the `allow` clause is not satisfied, the DiceKeys app must not send the response (unless it is allowed by `androidPackagePrefixesAllowed`, below).

 Example: